A two-site Kitaev chain in a two-dimensional electron gas: Results

 \subsection{Tuning to the Majorana sweet spot}

 We demonstrate this control in \Cref{fig2}. \Cref{fig2}a shows a CSD obtained with $B$~$\perp $~$B_{\mathrm{SO}}$, around the charge transition corresponding to the lower left corner of \Cref{fig1}d.
-The diagonal avoided crossing here indicates that \gammaE $>$\gammaO.
-Rotating the field to be parallel with $B_{\mathrm{SO}}$ results in an anti-diagonal avoided crossing, as now \gammaO $>$\gammaE~(\Cref{fig2}c).
-The separation between the avoided crossings is proportional to $\sqrt{|\Gamma_{\mathrm{o}}^2-\Gamma_{\mathrm{e}}^2|}$ (detailed in SI-Methods), which can be used to quantify the relative strength of the couplings.
+The diagonal avoided crossing indicates that \gammaE $>$\gammaO.
+Rotating the field to align with $B_{\mathrm{SO}}$ results in an anti-diagonal avoided crossing, as now \gammaO $>$\gammaE~(\Cref{fig2}c).
+The separation between the branches of the avoided crossing is proportional to $\sqrt{|\Gamma_{\mathrm{o}}^2-\Gamma_{\mathrm{e}}^2|}$ (detailed in SI-Methods), which can be used to quantify the relative strength of the couplings.
 Measuring this quantity for several angles (\Cref{fig2}d) shows a smooth evolution of the coupling strength as a function of the field angle.
 Importantly, at an intermediate angle the avoided crossing disappears~(\Cref{fig2}b), indicating \gammaE=\gammaO.
-Under these conditions, the odd and even parity ground states are degenerate at the charge degeneracy point, i.e., $\mu_{\mathrm{L}} = \mu_{\mathrm{R}} = 0$, leading to localized MBSs on each QD~\cite{Liu2023}.
-This point in parameter space is referred to as the Majorana sweet spot.
+Under these conditions, the odd and even parity ground states are degenerate at the charge degeneracy point, i.e., $\updelta\mu_{\mathrm{L}} = \updelta\mu_{\mathrm{R}} = 0$, leading to localized MBSs on each QD~\cite{Liu2023}.
+We refer to this point in parameter space as the Majorana sweet spot.
 At the sweet spot, simultaneous tunneling spectroscopy on the left and right QD demonstrates correlated ZBPs (\Cref{fig2}e).
 Higher energy excitations are visible at $\pm$~\SI{40}{\micro V}, providing an estimate of the effective couplings at the sweet spot to be \gammaE = \gammaO $\approx$ $\SI{20}{\micro eV}$.
-These ZBPs are expected to stay at zero energy when only a single QD is perturbed, as they result from MBSs that are each localized on either of the QDs.
+These ZBPs are expected to persist when only a single QD is perturbed, as they result from MBSs localized on each of the QDs.
 To confirm this, we measure \loc~and \nloc~upon detuning $V_{\mathrm{QDL}}$, while keeping $V_{\mathrm{QDR}}$ constant (\Cref{fig2}f).
 The ZBPs indeed persist in \loc, while higher energy excitations are observed to disperse when QDL is detuned.
 Further, in \nloc~only the higher energy excitations are visible while the ZBPs themselves do not appear, a signature of the localized nature of these zero-energy states.
-These observations are consistent with previously reported measurements on nanowires~\cite{Dvir2023} and theoretical predictions\cite{Leijnse2012}.
+These observations are consistent with experiments on nanowires~\cite{Dvir2023} and theoretical predictions~\cite{Leijnse2012}.